-Questions not answered in this publication may be addressed to the Office of Student Services.
+Questions not answered in this publication may be directed to the Student Services Office.

 McDowell Technical Community College is an equal opportunity/affirmative action institution.
 McDowell Technical Community College does not discriminate on the basis of race, color, national origin, sex, religion, age or disability in employment or the provision of services.